Javey/vdt.js/README.md

 ### template(data, [thisArg])

+Handle data and return a dom.

 * @param `data` {Object} data passed to template
 * @param `thisArg` {Object} the binding of this in template
 * @return {Dom} html dom

 ### template.update(data)

+Update the dom using the new data.

 * @param `data` {Object} whole data passed to template
 * @return {Dom} html dom which has updated